desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Child DNS Operators and Parental Agents who wish to use CDS/CDNSKEY records for initial DS enrollment SHOULD instead support the authentication protocol described in this section.

+This protocol is not intended for updating an existing DS RRset.
+For this purpose, the Parental Agent can validate the Child's CDS/CDNSKEY records directly, using the chain of trust established by the existing DS RRset ([@!RFC7344] Section 4).

 {#signalingrecords}